-Does caffeine shampoo work for hair loss?
+So, does caffeine shampoo work for hair loss?

-There are studies that support the claim that caffeine shampoos can thicken hair, like this one from 2012 on the role of caffeine in the management of androgenetic alopecia, and another from 2010 on the use of caffeine for the same condition .
+On the contrary, some studies support the claim that caffeine shampoos can thicken hair, like one from 2012 that looked at the role of caffeine in the management of androgenetic alopecia, and another from 2010 that analysed the use of caffeine for the same condition .

 It's worth noting that these studies are largely lab-based and would need more reviewing in a larger controlled clinical trial conducted with actual patients.

 The good news is, however, that caffeine shampoo has been found to cause no harm and can help improve the health of the scalp, which in turn supports healthy hair growth when paired with a clinically proven treatment.

 What are the benefits of caffeine for hair loss?

 Caffeine shampoos are helpful in removing product build-up from gels and pomades and do well to rebalance the pH levels of the hair and scalp, while the mere act of massaging your scalp while shampooing your hair can clear dandruff and reduce itching.